 7.2 What Is the Optimal Blood Sugar Level for Fat Burning?

 As you lower the glucose in your system, your body will use more fat for fuel.
-So if your dietary fat intake is not excessive, more of the fat you’re using for fuel will be from your body.
+So long as your dietary fat intake is not excessive, more of the fat you’re using for fuel will be from your body.

-Counterintuitively, when we measure respiratory quotient, we find that people who are obese and insulin-resistant tend to primarily burn glucose at rest despite having a lot of fat in storage.
+Counterintuitively, when we measure respiratory quotient, we find that people who are obese and insulin-resistant tend to primarily burn glucose at rest despite having a lot of fat on their bodies.

-As the glucose in your blood and glycogen in your liver drop, your body will turn to fat for fuel.
+As the glucose in your blood and glycogen in your liver drop, your body will turn to your stored body fat for fuel.
 Therefore, as long as you are not supplying excess dietary fat, you will burn body fat when your glucose levels are lower.

 7.3 What Is a Healthy Waking Glucose Level?